 The Babadook (2014) - Review

-Originally published April, 2015
+Originally published April 2015

 C is for Creepy, that's good enough for me.

 After I finished watching The Babadook, I thought it was a smart movie, but I didn't really love it like I thought I would.
-There were plenty of things about the movie that I liked, but some hangups I had prevented me from wanting to watch it again.
+There were plenty of things about the movie that I liked, but some hangups prevented me from wanting to watch it again.
 Here's a quick rundown of the movie:

-The Babadook is a tasteful and intelligent horror film that tells the story of an exhausted mother and her wretched almost 7-year old boy.
+The Babadook is a tasteful and intelligent horror film that tells the story of an exhausted mother and her wretched almost 7-year-old boy.
 She has to endure his tantrums, tirades, and transgressions on a regular basis.
 At the end of one particular day of unrest, they read a children's pop-up book called The Babadook.
 The little book with ominous dark drawings turns very malicious very quickly and has already infected the little brat's mind, and even the mother's, with some dark and scary thoughts.
 Reading the book seemed to invite a haunting from the titular creature, as is common in horror films.
 The mother does her best to deny its existence, but even after shredding and burning the horrific pop-up book, something seems to keep haunting the two in their depressing and lonely house.
-With plenty of evidence to suggest it might be psychological imaginings, the film still makes this something of a supernatural thriller with smart storytelling and a creepy atmosphere.
+With plenty of evidence to suggest it might be psychological imagining, the film still makes this something of a supernatural thriller with smart storytelling and a creepy atmosphere.

 Watching the Babadook, however, did two things for me that it perhaps didn't intend to do intentionally:

-1. It reminded me why I dislike children and never want my own
+It reminded me why I dislike children and never want my own

-2. It built up my expectations beyond the capacity of being able to meet them
+It built up my expectations beyond the capacity of being able to meet them

-I think The Babadook a very competently made film that will likely scare the pants off many of its viewers.
+I think The Babadook is a very competently made film that will likely scare the pants off many of its viewers.
 In some ways, I found the movie intriguing and creepy; similar to how I felt watching The Ring for the first time.
-The Babadook impressed me by the various movie-making and storytelling techniques that were used, however, I didn't come away loving the movie.
+The Babadook impressed me with the various movie-making and storytelling techniques that were used, however, I didn't come away loving the movie.
 I respect it for its craft, but I can't say I truly enjoyed it.

 Before going into the details here, how about a list of pros and cons, followed by some spoiler-free talk about the film as a whole?